Wagdy9/alx_html_css/html_advanced/README.md

 ---

-Thank you for your interest in the Pure HTML Project.
+Thank you for your interest in the main HTML Project.
 We hope you find it informative and inspiring.
 Happy coding!